 Things we love

 Trewel is the pride and joy of its owners.
 It has been lovingly — and very thoughtfully — renovated it to make it a comfortable year-round retreat.
-And Lerryn is a perfect place to escape and unwind — here on Cornwall’s wooded and sheltered south coast it’s all about exploring the creeks and coastline.
+Lerryn is a perfect place to escape and unwind — here on Cornwall’s wooded and sheltered south coast it’s all about exploring the creeks and coastline.
 A perfect week here would have to include a day looking around Lostwithiel’s great little independent shops and cafés and visiting remarkable Restormel Castle.
 Another day trip is Fowey itself — an essential visit — and best reached via the Bodinnick ferry (you can take a car over or park in Bodinnick and go across as a foot passenger), just as Daphne du Maurier would have done from her home in Bodinnick.
 Then perhaps get on the water yourself by kayak, SUP, self-drive boat hire or sea safari (there are plenty of options locally), or go for a wild swim at Lansallos or one of the other local beaches near Fowey.
-But possibly our favourite thing to do here is to change gear entirely… simplify your life, tune in to each other, pull on walking shoes and amble over the creek’s stepping stones and just follow the path.
-Return hours later to the best ice-cream at the Stores, pick up a tipple and something to barbecue, and then it’s back home to Trewel to settle into your own little slice of creekside heaven.
+However, possibly our favourite thing to do here is to change gear entirely… enjoy company of loved ones, pull on your walking shoes and amble over the creek’s stepping stones and just follow the path.
+Return later to the best ice-cream at the Stores, pick up something delicious to eat and drink, and then it’s back home to Trewel to light the fire and settle into your own little slice of creekside heaven.